TshidisoMofokeng/acad_web/content/project/VECM/index.md

 In figure 10, the reported χ<sub>138</sub> <sup>2</sup> = 135.826 with p-value of 0.5364 which also which exceeds any conventional levels of significance respectively.
 Hence, we fail to reject the null hypothesis that the residuals is homoskedastic (constant) across all independent variables.
 Thus, we report that that there is no strong indication of heteroskedasticity detected in the data

+## Model fit

-In this section we show a graphical comparison between the actual exchange rate value **RD** which is the line in blue and the fitted/estimated (baseline) value which is the line in orange for the period 1979 to 2022, see figure 11.
+In this section we show a graphical comparison between the actual exchange rate value of the spot nominal bilateral rand-US dollar exchange rate which is the line in blue and the fitted/estimated (baseline) value which is the line in orange for the period 1979 to 2022, see figure 11.

 <figure>
 <img src="/VECM/q15.png" alt="Figure 11: Model fit for the spot nominal bilateral rand-US dollar exchange rate " />
 <figcaption aria-hidden="true">Figure 11: Model fit for the spot nominal bilateral rand-US dollar exchange rate </figcaption>
 </figure>

-We now apply a scenario to our VECM model to see how much of a role the commodity price variable played.
-We exclude in our VECM and illustrate this in figure 12.
+We now apply a scenario to our VECM model to see how much of a role the commodity (gold) price variable played.
+As a result, we exclude this variable in our VECM and illustrate the corresponding results in figure 12.

 <figure>
 <img src="/VECM/q16.png" alt="Figure 12: Model fit for scenario to the spot nominal bilateral rand-US dollar exchange rate " />
 <figcaption aria-hidden="true">Figure 12: Model fit for scenario to the spot nominal bilateral rand-US dollar exchange rate </figcaption>
 </figure>

 We find in figure 12 that nearing the end of our sample period, the model over-predicts then under-predicts over time spans.
 The first instance of this is in 2004 where the VECM is over-predicting then during the Global Financial Crises there is an under-prediction.
 From the year 2011, the model does well in matching the actual data.
 However, post 2015 there is spirals of under-predicting then over-predicting once more.
 This highlights how commodity prices does indeed play a significant role in improving the fit of our model.
+Thus, the overall fit of the model is better when the commodity price variable is included in the model specification, as seen in figure 11.

 # References